An excellent question!

 You can learn to notice your thoughts and become aware of your inner experiences without letting them control your life.
 I work to boost your quality of life by bolstering inner strengths, shifting old and unhelpful patterns, and teaching useful skills that can help you achieve your goals.

-I provide psychotherapy for teens and adults from all over the Columbia, Tennessee area, such as Spring Hill, Cool Springs, Franklin, and beyond.
+I provide psychotherapy for teens and adults from all over the Columbia for Nashville, Tennessee area, such as Spring Hill, Cool Springs, Franklin, and beyond.

 If you or a loved one are struggling and would like to make things different, let me help.
 You don’t have to live a life filled with stress and worry.
 You don’t have to suffer the pain of depression and loss alone.